 • Live Chat/Phone Support

 While SigFig manages your portfolio, they don’t actually hold your money in custody.
 The account is held in either Fidelity, TD Ameritrade Institutional or Schwab accounts.
-However, if your account is not held with one of these brokers, after signing up with SigFig, your funds will be transferred to an account with TD Ameritrade Institutional.
+However, if your account is not held with one of these brokers, SigFig will assist in transferring your assets.

 Don’t worry, you’re in complete control of the funding of the account.
-Only you can direct the movement of cash in or out of your account – SigFig only manages the funds in the account.
+Only you can direct the movement of cash in or out of your account – SigFig helps you manage the funds in the account by syncing everything in one place.
 Meanwhile, all accounts come with SIPC (Securities Investor Protection Corp) coverage for up to $500,000, including $250,000 in cash.

 Tax-advantaged investing is available on SigFig’s Managed Portfolio at no additional charge.
 They use four different strategies in order to provide the biggest tax advantage: